tonishantyadav/storefront/README.md

 # Storefront

 Storefront is a robust and scalable **REST API** project built using **Django** and **Django Rest Framework (DRF)**.
-It provides a comprehensive solution for managing store data, allowing developers to easily create, retrieve, update, and delete store-related information.
+It provides a comprehensive solution for managing store data, allowing users to easily create, retrieve, update, and delete store-related information.

 ## Install and Run Locally